tomaslibal/ua-detection/README.md

 ### ua-detection

-`uadet2` is the implementation of a classification program that uses supervised learning method to learn from data and makes predictions about new data as to which class the input may belong.
+`uadet2` is an implementation of a classification program that uses supervised learning method to learn from data and makes predictions about new data as to which class the input may belong.

 #### dependencies